A limited liability company (LLC) is a business structure formed to protect the personal assets of its owners from liability.

 LLC owners can choose to be taxed as a corporation or partnership by electing corporate LLC tax treatment with the IRS.

-The LLC is taxed like a regular corporation, and profits are passed through to members' personal income taxes on their individual returns each year.
+Drawing from our experience, the LLC is taxed like a regular corporation, and profits are passed through to members' personal income taxes on their individual returns each year.

 If you have an LLC that qualifies for S Corporation taxation status in your state, it can pass its net profit or loss to its members' personal tax returns each year, with the business itself not taxed.

-The owners of an LLC electing corporate taxation will be required to file Form 1120 after filing their federal income taxes as a means of electing S Corporation status.
+The owners of an LLC electing corporate taxation will be required to file Form 1120 after filing their federal income taxes as a means of electing S Corporation status [2].

 However, if they divide their earnings between salary and distribution, they are still subject to self-employment taxes.